 This highly-competitive program has limited space and is open to GI Fellows interested in either adult or pediatric IBD.
-The Crohn's & Colitis Foundation of America will pay for all of your program-related expenses, including travel, accommodations, and meals.
-The 2014-2015 program is supported by an educational grant from AbbVie Inc. and Janssen Services, LLC.
+The Crohn's & Colitis Foundation of America will pay some of your program-related expenses, including travel and accommodations.
+The 2015-2016 program is supported by an educational grant from AbbVie Inc. and Janssen Services, LLC.

 Participant selection criteria include the following: